 According to Prevent Blindness organization, a study found that up to 90% of all visual problems in children can be prevented or treated.
-Although vision problems in children are often easy to correct, children who fail to receive proper eye care during the first two years of life could be at risk of developing permanent vision damage.
+Although vision problems in children are often easy to correct, children who fail to receive proper eye care (or wearing anti-blue light glasses) during the first two years of life could be at risk of developing permanent vision damage.

 It is easy to forget about your child’s visual health.
 We do not worry about their eyes unless they complain about it or have a surprise visit from the school nurse.
 But what if there are not so obvious signs that our child’s vision is at risk?